Giants vs. Braves Player Props Betting Odds

 Flores Stats

-- Flores hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .250 with a double, a home run and two RBI.
+- Flores enters this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .250 with a home run and two RBI.

 Flores Recent Games